DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

  Figure 1. is an example of the standard webCAM browser presentation.
 It is a very useful mode for alignment and as a training aid in investigating the effects of the many video adjustments possible, but does not allow placement of sensors as sensorCAM mode can't be simultaneously enabled.

 Brightness, Contrast, Saturation, AutoWhiteBalance(AWB), AWBgain, AutomaticExposureCtl(AEC), AECdsp, AELevel, AutomaticGainCtl(AGC), AGGainCeiling and more can be adjusted.
-The QVGA startup settings of sensorCAM are:

-Bri=0,Con=1,Sat=2,AWB=1,AWBg=1,AEC=1,AECd=1,AEL=1,AGC=1,AGg=9;(initial settings of 'c' parameters)

-These can be changed after the CAM images are stable, but the default values should be adequate.
+The sensorCAM uses QVGA but VGA is better in webCAM mode.
+These settings can be changed after the CAM images are stable, but the default values should be adequate.

 If you “Start Stream”, parameter changes will seem almost immediate.
-But with“stills”,after changing a variable,you may have to click“Get Still” 3 times to clear the pipeline and get a changed image.
+But with “stills”, after changing a variable, you may have to click “Get Still” 3 times to clear the pipeline and get a changed image.
 In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance (e.g. a hand in front of CAM) as the auto adjustments “correct” the image.
 These types of changes can trip the sensorCAM even if the obstruction does not block the virtual sensor.
 Consequently after power-up, the sensorCAM may stabilize and then turn off some auto adjustments in the first 15 seconds.
 Changing environment lighting may result in a need to use a “recalibrate” command, for example perhaps after sunset or turning on extra lighting.

 Due to the slowness of the ESP32 & wifi, the "live stream" is slow and a webCAM delay in response will be observed.
 This may be a little quicker for the sensorCAM sensing mode.
 The delay is inevitable in webCAM WiFi mode.